iaceene/Libft/README.md

 <h1 align="center">Libft - 42 Project</h1>
-Yassine ajagrou heere we go again
+Yassine ajagrou heere we go again me affter u
 Libft is a custom library of standard C functions developed as part of the 42 school curriculum.
 The goal of this project is to recreate common standard library functions, along with a few additional utilities, to better understand how these functions work internally and to practice writing efficient, reusable code.

 ## Table of Contents